eclipse-cyclonedds/cyclonedds/docs/manual/about_dds/contributing.rst

 To contribute code, it may be helpful to know that build configurations for Azure DevOps Pipelines are present in the repositories.
-There is a test suite using CTest and |url::cunit_link| that can be built locally.
+There is a test suite using CTest that can be built locally.

 .. tabs::